 "We see it in New Jersey.
 Now, it's time for New York State to do it.
 Legalize marijuana the right way."

-Like President-elect Joe Biden, Cuomo called marijuana a gateway drug in 2017 before recanting that statement.
+Like President Joe Biden, Cuomo called marijuana a gateway drug in 2017 before recanting that statement.
 He demanded New York have a restrictive medical-marijuana program that didn't initially include smoking or edibles.
-Like many Democrats, the governor has softened his views over the years, especially since Northeast states that border New York like Masschusetts and Vermont have passed legalization measures.
-New Jersey appears to be the final straw to make New York act.
+Like many Democrats, the governor has softened his views over the years, especially since Northeast states that border New York - New Jersey, Masschusetts and Vermont - have passed legalization measures.

 This article was originally posted on November 30, 2020.
-It was updated on January 6.
+It has been updated seveeral times.